 It’s safe to say Miami is one of the best cities in the country, but our beloved Magic City is also surrounded by some absolutely stunning wilderness.
-From the sprawling paths of that lead to the heart of the Everglades to the more urban trails of Matheson Hammock Park, explore the great outdoors at these seven gorgeous spots, perfect for hikers of all levels.
-Oh and don’t forget to bring your camera with you cause these gorgeous trails serve some equally gorgeous views!
-Check them out:
+From the sprawling paths that lead to the heart of the Everglades to the more urban trails of Matheson Hammock Park, you can explore the great outdoors at these gorgeous spots, perfect for hikers of all levels.

 1. Shark Valley Trail, Everglades

-Located in Coral Gables, Matheson Hammock Park is perhaps one of the closest hiking destinations to the Magic City.
+Located in Coral Gables, Matheson Hammock Park is one of the closest hiking destinations to the Magic City.
 The park centers around a marina and a man-made atoll pool, while its nature trails offer a stunning trip through rugged terrain and tropical trees in one of the area’s portions of ancient hammock.

 4. Florida Trail, Big Cypress

 If you’re looking to really break away from civilization then the Florida Trail at Big Cypress National Preserve might just be for you.
 A 1,000-mile-long trail connecting Big Cypress at the tip of South Florida with Pensacola up north, the Florida trail’s unpaved and undeveloped paths are a must for serious backpackers and hikers.
 But if you’re looking to get a little taste of the expert level trail, you can always start at the Tamiami Trail rest stop and head about 30 miles north to I-75.